 - Permanent disability

 When seeking compensation, having evidence will play a critical role, ensuring you receive an appropriate award.
 For instance, if you have suffered physical or psychological trauma, you will be required to attend a medical assessment.
-A report will be produced that details the injury type, severity, and long-term implications by attending a medical examination with an impartial professional.
+A medical report will be produced that details the injury type, severity, and long-term implications by attending a medical examination with an impartial professional.

 In contrast, if you’ve experienced financial loss, you will be required to provide evidence of the loss.
 Thankfully, you can supply various types of financial documentation to support your claim — such as receipts, credit scores, and bank statements.